DOC2PPT: Automatic Presentation Slides Generation from Scientific Documents: Experiments

 We recruited three AMT Master Workers for each task (HIT).
 The workers were shown the slides from the ground-truth deck (DECK A) and one of the methods (DECK B).
 The workers were then asked to answer three questions: \texttt{Q1}.
 Looking only at the TEXT on the slides, how similar is the content on the slides in DECK A to the content on the slides in DECK B?; \texttt{Q2}.
 How well do the figure(s)/tables(s) in DECK A match the text or figures/tables in DECK B?; \texttt{Q3}.
 How well do the figure(s)/table(s) in DECK A match the TEXT in DECK B?
 The responses were all on a scale of 1 (not similar at all) to 7 (very similar).
 Fig.~\ref{fig:human} shows the average scores for each method.
 The average rating for our approach was significantly greater for all three questions compared to the other two methods.
 There was no significant difference between the ratings for the other two methods.

-\paragraph{Qualitative Results} Fig.~\ref{fig:qual-overall} illustrates two qualitative examples (top~\cite{izmailov20flow-gmm} and bottom~\cite{chen20semi}) of the slide deck generated by our model.
+\paragraph{Qualitative Results.} Fig.~\ref{fig:qual-overall} illustrates two qualitative examples of the slide deck generated by our model with the template-based layout generation approach.
 With the post-processing, TIM can add the related figure into the slide and make it more informative.
 PAR helps create a better presentation by paraphrasing the sentences into bullet point form.